AcademySoftwareFoundation/aswf-sample-project/README.md

 ## Ticketing System

 The ASWF provides an instance of the [JIRA ticketing system](https://jira.aswf.io/secure/Dashboard.jspa) for the use of its member projects.
 You will need to create a [Linux Foundation ID](https://identity.linuxfoundation.org/) to use this system.
-The native GitHub Issues mechanism in the project GitHub repository is also vailable.
+The native GitHub Issues mechanism in the project GitHub repository is also available.
 The TSC should define and document which ticketing system (or combination thereof) should be used and for what purpose.

 ## Release Notes